Privacy & Security

 Her Majesty’s Land Registry,

 Approved subcontractors who provide goods and services to us.
-We will take all appropriate steps to ensure that your data and relevant rights and freedom are safeguarded in accordance with the General Data Protection Regulation (GDPR).
+We will take appropriate steps to ensure that your data and relevant rights and freedoms are safeguarded in accordance with UK GDPR and applicable data protection legislation.

 In order to evaluate your ability to repay we may request that you complete a financial affordability assessment and we will process this financial information to agree repayment plans and assess affordability.
 To allow us to make an informed decision, we may also process your reasons for non-payment subject to information you provide to us.